metal3-io/metal3-docs/design/metadata-handling.md

   sum of the offset and the multiplication of the index and the step.
 - **index*Hex** : All the `index` functions can be suffixed with `Hex` to get the same value in hexadecimal format.
+- **bareMetalHostMACByName**: takes a string as parameter and returns the MAC address of the nic with the name matching the parameter.
+This function operates over the list of NICs in the `status.hardwareDetails.NIC` field of the BareMetalHost.

 The output of the controller would be secrets, one per node linking to the